 This room, which was dubbed the most beautiful room in the world after she’d lived with the BEFORE for so long, couldn’t possible be decorated in any other colour combination, am I right?

 The lovely soft pink and blue baubles make the most festive setting for this library at my sister’s house.

 Pink and blue is another colour combination that works with a little leopard print, too!

-This colourful combination is extra special since my house was featured in Canadian Living Magazine.
+This colourful combination is extra special since my house was featured in Canadian Living Magazine and is part of HGTV’s Top 100 Christmas Tree List.
 It made all the time I spent meticulously wrapping decorative presents totally worth it.

 Remember when my Director of eDesign, Tricia painted her living room BM Strawberry Yogurt?
 This beautiful colour combination befit her new wall colour very nicely.